OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/storage/blobs/storage-ios-how-to-use-blob-storage.md

     // Create a local container object.
     AZSCloudBlobContainer *blobContainer = [blobClient containerReferenceFromName:@"newcontainer"];

-    // Create container in your Storage account if hello container doesn't already exist [blobContainer createContainerIfNotExistsWithCompletionHandler:^(NSError *error, BOOL exists) {
+    // Create container in your Storage account if the container doesn't already exist [blobContainer createContainerIfNotExistsWithCompletionHandler:^(NSError *error, BOOL exists) {
         if (error){
             NSLog(@"Error in creating container.");